pity7736/nyoibo/docs/usage.rst

 Fields
 ------

-Nyoibo has several fields type (you can check all types in API reference).
+Nyoibo has several fields type (you can check all types in :ref:`fields`).
 Each field has an internal Python type and it will try to parse and cast to this Python type.
 So ``StrField`` will cast to ``str``, ``IntField`` will cast to ``int``, ``FloatField`` to ``float`` and so on.
 Let's see an example: